-MDF Plywood is an engineered wood comprising of both hard and soft wood grains.
-The grains are so fine that the knot and fibers of wood are not visible in the manufactured boards.
+MDF Plywood is an engineered wood comprising both hard and softwood grains.
+The grains are so fine that the knot and fibers of the wood are not visible on the manufactured boards.

-MDF consists of very fine particles hence screws do not fit well.
-The top layer and bottom layer of MDF are hard while the mid layer is soft.
-The MDF boards have to be handled with immense care as the edges are prone to getting damaged.
+- MDF consists of very fine particles hence screws do not fit well.
+The top layer and bottom layer of MDF are hard while the mid-layer is soft.
+The MDF boards have to be handled with immense care as the edges are prone to get damaged.

 - The thickness of MDF boards ranges between ¼’’ to 1’’.